Ceelog/phpdoc-zh/src/book/dom.md

 DOMDocument::schemaValidate
 ===========================

-Validates a document based on a schema
+Validates a document based on a schema.
+Only XML Schema 1.0 is supported.

 ### 说明